 I'm one of the science advisors of The ClimateMusic Project.
 I help compile the data that are used for the pieces, and work with the composers and musicians to help them understand the data.
 I also love sharing how scientists use all sorts of clues (data) to show how we figure out the way the world works.

 I really believe that my science is important and relevant to the world, but I don’t immediately connect science with policy makers or the general public in my day-to-day.
 Being a science advisor to The ClimateMusic Project helps my science have greater impact on the world and connects me with a broader community.

 On a more personal level, I had a college professor who would say "Whatever your passion is, you can use it to help the planet,” and the ClimateMusic project really embodies that philosophy for me.
 One of my passions is definitely science, and I have that one covered with my day job, but I'm also a musician and love that I’m pursing that passion more.

 3. What do you think this collaboration between scientists and artists can achieve?

-4. What’s your favorite kind of music, and whom would you like to see CMP collaborate with?
+4. What's your favorite kind of music, and with whom would you like to see The ClimateMusic Project collaborate?

 5. What advice would you give to someone who is looking to get involved in the fight against climate change?